 Y-maBs Therapeutics Class Action Lawsuit Announced: Johnson Fistel Encourages Shareholders to Submit Their Information

-/EIN News/ -- SAN DIEGO, Jan.
-18, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Y-mAbs Therapeutics, Inc. (NASDAQ: YMAB).
-The class action is on behalf of shareholders who purchased Y-mAbs Therapeutics between October 6, 2020 and October 28, 2022, both dates inclusive (the “Class Period”).
+SAN DIEGO, Jan.
+18, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Y-mAbs Therapeutics, Inc. YMAB.
+The class action is on behalf of shareholders who purchased Y-mAbs Therapeutics between October 6, 2020 and October 28, 2022, both dates inclusive (the "Class Period").
 Investors are hereby notified that they have until March 20, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.